gradio-app/gradio/client/js/README.md

 ##### `hf_token`

-This should be a hugging face personal access token and is required if you wish to make calls to a private gradio api.
+This should be a Hugging Face personal access token and is required if you wish to make calls to a private gradio api.
 This option is optional and should be a string starting with `"hf_"`.

 Example: